bedops/bedops/docs/content/reference/set-operations/bedops.rst

 Elements that are returned are always from the reference set (in this case, set ``A``).

-.. note:: The ``--element-of`` option preserves all columns from the first (reference) input.
+.. important:: The ``--element-of`` option preserves all columns from the first (reference) input.

 Note that `--element-of` is *not* a symmetric operation, as demonstrated by making ``B`` the reference set:

 .. image:: ../../../assets/reference/set-operations/reference_setops_bedops_elementof_ba.png

-.. note:: The argument to ``--element-of`` is a value that species to degree of overlap for elements.
+.. important:: The argument to ``--element-of`` is a value that species to degree of overlap for elements.
 The value is either integral for per-base overlap,  or fractional for overlap measured by length.

 In sum, ``--element-of`` (``-e``) produces exactly everything that ``--not-element-of`` (``-n``) does not, given the same overlap criterion (which is 100% by default).

-.. note:: For a more in-depth discussion of ``--element-of`` and how overlaps are determined with three or more input files, please review the `BEDOPS forum discussion <http://bedops.uwencode.org/forum/index.php?topic=20.0>`_ on this subject.
+.. important:: For a more in-depth discussion of ``--element-of`` and how overlaps are determined with three or more input files, please review the `BEDOPS forum discussion <http://bedops.uwencode.org/forum/index.php?topic=20.0>`_ on this subject.

 -------------------------------------
 Not-element-of (-n, --not-element-of)